A version of this article was originally posted in the IDONTMIND Journal.

 Make it social

 Exercise can be more fun with company and encouragement from other people.
-You can schedule a casual bike ride with friends, sign up for a yoga class at a studio, or register for an event like Run IDONTMIND.
+You can schedule a casual bike ride with friends, sign up for a yoga class at a studio, or join a social sports league.
 Even if you don’t actually want to exercise in the same space, you can still make it social.
 Commit to a fitness challenge with a couple friends, make a group chat, and send each other updates on your progress.
 If you can’t get your IRL friends on board, join an online community.

 Incorporate it into your day